-In 2012, I made my first ever travel GIF on a long weekend trip to Montreal.
+In 2012, I made my first ever travel cinemagraph on a long weekend trip to Montreal.
 At the time, I had just gotten my first camera, which is wild to think back on!
 Creating GIFS and cinemagraphs from my own footage seemed like a totally insurmountable challenge.
-I took the video and wasn't even sure if anything would come of it.
-It took me forever to figure out how to loop the footage and how to export into a GIF, which I can do in minutes now.
-When I finally made my GIF, I was ecstatic.
+I shot the video for the cinemagraph and wasn't even sure if anything would come of it.
+It took me forever to figure out how to loop the footage and how to export, which I can do in minutes now.
+When I finally made my cinemagraph, I was ecstatic.
 It felt like such an accomplishment.

-Iceland is a dream to photograph, perhaps too much so.
+Iceland is a dream to photograph and cinemagraph.
 There's tons of gorgeous landscapes, lots of waterfalls and long empty stretches of road.
 The one downside is that Iceland has become a hot spot for Instagram photography.
 The country is a bit overwhelmed by tourism and locales aren't always delighted by foreigners.

 Eli and I just recently visited Tokyo.
 The first time I ever visited, I found it really challenging to photograph.
 For some reason the sky in Tokyo often looks white and appears blown out in photos.
 It took me a long time to appreciate that quality.
 On this most recent trip, I stopped trying to make Tokyo look like an unrealistic version of itself.